 Every sliver of hope in On The Beach is quashed and despite the “keep calm and carry on” attitude of what was then an ostensibly British society, the book is still relentlessly depressing.
 A Canticle for Leibowitz however is always hopeful even in the face of the immense suffering and apparently hopeless situations the characters find themselves in.
 Both show understanding of human nature though Shute’s is mostly the height of British-American civilisation and Miller’s is the universal state of man without God.

-If I believed that Shute’s vision was accurate, I like to believe I would accept it as stoically as Commander Tower did when he dutifully scuttled his ship despite their being no real need to do so.
-Even if I did, I would still understand why Mary Holmes busily went on living and fussing over trivialities in the belief there was a future for her infant daughter.
+If I believed that Shute’s vision was accurate, I like to believe I would accept it as stoically as Commander Tower did when he dutifully scuttled his ship despite there being no real need to do so.
+But I have no trouble understanding why Mary Holmes busily went on living and fussing over trivialities in the belief there was a future for her infant daughter.
 I think that the ability for people to think like this alone is proof that there always is hope.